akovanev/kovanev.github.io/_posts/2020-09-09-How-to-sanitize-sensitive-data.md

 }
 </code></pre>

-Each type, which is supposed to be sanitized, should be marked with the `[Sanitized]` attribute.
-The `[ReplaceFor]` shows that a property requires sanitizing done by the specific sanitizer class.
+Each type, which properties define the replacement patterns using the `[ReplaceFor]`, should be marked with the `[Sanitized]` attribute.

-There are two supported out of the box:
+There are two sanitizer types for the `[ReplaceFor]` out of the box:

 * [AsteriskSanitizer](https://github.com/akovanev/Sanitizer/blob/master/Akov.Sanitizer/Sanitizers/AsteriskSanitizer.cs)

 * [PartialSanitizer](https://github.com/akovanev/Sanitizer/blob/master/Akov.Sanitizer/Sanitizers/PartialSanitizer.cs)

-It is quite easy to create a custom one.
+However, if needed, it is quite easy to add a custom one.
 For this:

 1. It should be derived from the [SanitizerBase](https://github.com/akovanev/Sanitizer/blob/master/Akov.Sanitizer/Sanitizers/SanitizerBase.cs).

 2. A custom factory extending the [SanitizerFactory](https://github.com/akovanev/Sanitizer/blob/master/Akov.Sanitizer/Sanitizers/SanitizerFactory.cs) should be added.

-For the example above with the `Card` let's create a demo.
+Now, for the example with the `Card`, let's write some demo code.

 <pre><code class="language-cs">var card = new
 {